XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/GeographicDestinationTree.md

 ### Remarks

-The maximum time, that is permitted in our system, before the connection is closed, is of **240000** milliseconds.
+The maximum time permitted in our system before the connection is closed is **240000** milliseconds.